Inbreeding adds to growing threats to Africa’s smallest wildcat, study finds

 To redress that imbalance, Kitchener and fellow researchers began by generating the black-footed cat genome from a number of reference samples.
 They then combined this with previously published genomic data for the species and compared this with the genomes of other small cat species.

 The study shows that the black-footed cat branched off from the Felis genus about 3 million years ago, making it one of the most ancient small cats.
-There’s evidence of subsequent hybridization with ancestors of the (Felis chaus), (Felis margarita) and wildcat (Felis silvestris).
+There’s evidence of subsequent hybridization with ancestors of the jungle cat (Felis chaus), sand cat (Felis margarita) and wildcat (Felis silvestris).
 The researchers also traced the selection of genes that help make the black-footed cat such a successful hunter, including those associated with the ability to track fast-moving objects, acute hearing, and a high metabolic rate that allows them to keep active on cool nights.

 But the analysis also shows that the black-footed cat population has been declining over the last half-million years.
-The researchers found a worrying degree of inbreeding, and, in some measurements, even lower levels of genetic diversity than some of the big cats like lions () and jaguars (P. onca).
+The researchers found a worrying degree of inbreeding, and, in some measurements, even lower levels of genetic diversity than some of the big cats like lions () and (P. onca).
 These high levels of inbreeding are likely due to historic and contemporary habitat fragmentation, the authors write, and may increase the risk of the fatal disease amyloidosis, which is known to have a genetic basis.

 Sliwa, who wasn’t involved in the study, says it addresses a real paucity of genetic studies on small cats, adding that future studies with larger sample sizes from more geographic areas would be good to see.